ZhgChg.Li

 ....

-Technical Extension — Reuse Action Workflow to Separate Packaging and Deployment Actions
+Technical Extension — Reuse Action Workflow to Separate Build and Deploy Steps

-In this case, we directly use Fastlane’s beta Lane to execute both packaging and deployment actions.
+In this case, we directly use the Fastlane beta lane to perform both packaging and deployment.

-In practical cases, we may need to deploy the same package result to different platforms (Firebase, Testflight, etc.), so a better approach is to have packaging as one Action and deployment as another Action; otherwise, it will run packaging twice, which also aligns better with CI/CD’s division of responsibilities.
+In real cases, we may need to deploy the same build to different platforms (Firebase, Testflight, etc.).
+Therefore, a better approach is to have packaging as one Action and deployment as another Action, to avoid running the build twice.
+This also aligns better with the responsibility division in CI/CD.

 The following is an example introduction: